javafx-maven-plugin/javafx-maven-plugin/README.md

 JavaFX Maven Plugin
 ===================

-The JavaFX Maven Plugin provides a way to to assemble distribution bundles for JavaFX applications (2.2+) from within Maven.
+The JavaFX Maven Plugin provides a way to assemble distribution bundles for JavaFX applications (2.2+) from within Maven.

 For information about this plugin including how to configure your POM, please refer to the main wiki page: